What Is A Toxic Person?

 Toxic behavior definition refers to a person whose behavior and ongoing actions cause harm to other people by physical or mental means.
 These are the people who spread negative or toxic stress or traumas on others behavior.
 Toxic behavior is not considered a mental disorder but is caused by a mental problem which is majorly reflected in personality disorders and unusual traits in human behavior.

-At some point in our lives, we all come across someone who causes a lot of problems in our life.
+At some point in our lives, we all come across someone who causes a lot of problems in our lives.
 They may stir up trouble and be the reason behind some conflicts.
-These people are actually toxic individuals and the behavior they exhibit is called toxic behavior.
+These people are actually toxic individuals, based on the behaviors they exhibit.

 The toxic traits of a toxic person include unsupportive and unpleasant behavior, being manipulative, judgmental, controlling, and self-centered.
 Such people can be the cause of various negative feelings and emotions that you may be experiencing like depression, anxiousness, worthlessness, and unhappiness.

 Most often than not, a toxic person can be your closest friend, someone you have known all your life, or someone who came into your life abruptly like a colleague or college friend and was suddenly very important to you.
 We tend to have blind spots for such people and we usually ignore their toxic behavior regardless of how bad and unpleasant they often make us feel.
 In this article, we’ll talk about how you can recognize the toxic behavior patterns exhibited by someone you are close to and what you can do to deal with such a person.